Bournemouth: 20th century

+21st century

-From 2000-2001 the Tesco bomb campaign hit the town with a plot to extort money from Supermarket giant Tesco.
-Visitors to the town plummeted during the campaign, especially after a bomb exploded at an elderly woman’s home after she opened a letter sent by the bomber.
+From 2000 to 2001 the Tesco bomb campaign hit the town with a plot to extort money from Supermarket giant Tesco.
+Visitors to the town plummeted during the campaign, especially after a bomb exploded at an elderly woman's home after she opened a letter sent by the bomber.
 During the eight months, over seven bombs were found by Dorset Police, ranging from small letter bombs, to pipe bombs and parcel bombs.
 The culprit was found to be Robert Edward Dyer, he was sentenced to 12 years in prison.

-The Waterfront complex, which was intended to hold an IMAX cinema, was constructed on the seafront in 1998.
+In 1998, the Waterfront complex, which was intended to hold an IMAX cinema, was constructed on the seafront.
 The 19 m concrete and smoked glass building featured a wavy roof design, but was despised by residents and visitors alike because it blocked views of the bay and the Isle of Purbeck.
-In 2005 it was voted the most hated building in England in a 10,000-person poll conducted by the Channel 4 programme Demolition, and was pulled down in spring 2013.
-The site is now used as an outdoor event arena.
-The council has recently completed a larger redevelopment of the site and adjoining council land.
+In 2005, it was voted the most hated building in England in a 10,000-person poll conducted by the Channel 4 programme Demolition, and was pulled down in spring 2013.

-In 2010, Bournemouth celebrated its bicentenary.
-In 2012 Bournemouth was unsuccessful in its bid for city status, losing out to Chelmsford, Essex in competition with 26 other towns to commemorate Queen Elizabeth II's Diamond Jubilee.
-Bournemouth sought city status once again for the Platinum Jubilee Civic Honours but was unsuccessful.
+Bournemouth was twice unsuccessful in its bids for city status, first at the Diamond Jubilee of Elizabeth II in 2012, and again in the Platinum Jubilee Civic Honours in 2022.

 Governance

-Historically Bournemouth was part of Hampshire, with neighbouring Poole, just to the west of the border, in Dorset.
-At the time of the 1974 local government re-organisation, it was considered desirable that the whole of the Poole/Bournemouth urban area should be part of the same county.
-Bournemouth, therefore, became part of the non-metropolitan county of Dorset on 1 April 1974.
-On 1 April 1997, Bournemouth became a unitary authority, independent from Dorset County Council.
-For local elections the district was divided into 18 wards, with the Bournemouth Borough Council elected every four years.
-In the 2011 local elections the Conservatives held overall control, winning 45 of the available 51 seats.
-The Council elects a mayor and deputy mayor annually.
-The Mayor of Bournemouth for 2019-20 was Councillor Susan Phillips.
+One tier of local government covers Bournemouth, the unitary authority named Bournemouth, Christchurch and Poole Council.
+It is based at the Civic Centre, formerly known as Bournemouth Town Hall, on Bourne Avenue in Bournemouth.